-With every new software package, there are implementation challenges, and getting to know your new Education Data Analysis Tool is no different!
+With every new software package, there can be unique implementation challenges, and learning how to drive your new Communication and Data Analysis Tool is no different!
 There are important decisions to be made, tasks to be assigned and a learning curve for all involved.
 No need to worry though, we’re SchoolStatus, and we're here to help!

 Challenge #1: Your district doesn’t know what to do first.